michaelpgalen/BeFunky/README.md

 # BeFunky
-Frontend Web Engineering take-home project
+Frontend Web Dev take-home project

 ## Viewing the project
 NPM was used to manage the css preprocessor SASS.